 - Not a core required course for the program.
-However, the completion of Financial Management 1 & 2 is required as prerequisite courses for all finance elective course offerings. - Ideally, Financial Management 1 and Financial Management 2 are taken within the same academic semester.
+However, the completion of Financial Management 1 & 2 is required as prerequisite courses for all finance elective course offerings. - Ideally, Financial Management 1 and Financial Management 2 should be taken within the same academic semester.
+Next term likely to be offered: - Fall 2017